joeyates/imap-backup/README.md

 $ imap-backup setup
 ```

-The setup system is a menu-driven command line application.
+## Folders

+By default, all folders are backed-up.
+You can override this by choosing
+specific folders.

+## Configuration file

-It creates ~/.imap-backup directory and configuration file.
+`setup` creates ~/.imap-backup directory and configuration file.
 E.g.:

 ```json
 {